wafflesgama/LazyFetcher/README.md

 ![Banner](./ReadmeFiles/banner.png)

 ## Build your desired levels at an instant of a click! 🛠️
-Lazy Builder is a Tool & Library designed to simplify the construction of 3D environments.
+Lazy Fetcher is a Tool & Library designed to simplify the construction of 3D environments.

 <br/>